Spain in the Eurovision Song Contest 1966: Before Eurovision

-Televisión Española (TVE) addressed the General Society of Authors and Publishers (SGAE) requesting original songs from which it could select for the Eurovision Song Contest 1966, naming nine possible composers as an example, but leaving the SGAE freedom of choice.
+Televisión Española (TVE) addressed the Sociedad General de Autores de España (SGAE) requesting original songs from which it could select for the Eurovision Song Contest 1966, naming nine possible composers as an example, but leaving the SGAE freedom of choice.
 Since the SGAE did not consider appropriate to choose among its associates, TVE agreed to take into consideration all the works sent to them by SGAE's associated composers.
 Finally, TVE accepted twenty songs from seven composers, among which "Yo soy aquél" sent by Manuel Alejandro and sung by Raphael was internally selected.
 The public presentation of the song, songwriter, and performer selected was done without prior notice on a special TVE broadcast on 14 January 1966, for which they had to ask permission from the head of the military garrison where Raphael was doing his compulsory military service, so that he could travel to Prado del Rey for the announcement and performance.
 Following a protest from Carmelo Larrea, one of the songwriters in the selection, who claimed that Raphael had been previously selected and that he had imposed the song, the broadcaster had to issue a statement denying the accusations.